versionone/VersionOne.Client.Requestor/README.md

 The odd looking path, `/pt/`, is simply the "pass through" route that the Node.js based server.js file uses to handle [CORS proxying](http://enable-cors.org/) since the VersionOne system does not support CORS inherently.
 The second part, for example `https://www.v1host.com`, is the actual server base address where your VersionOne instance is installed.

 The `service` variable simply tacks on the instance and REST api endpoint pathing to the `host` variable.

+**Note:** We have an issue open for modifying the code to allow configuring the remote server and authentication on the server side, instead of passing it from the client.
+We welcome a pull request for this solution, as we're not able to do it at this time.

 ### host